jostmey/RestrictedBoltzmannMachine/README.md

 ###### Prior

 The neural network contains nearly `400 000` parameters.
-To prevent overfitting, a prior is added to the parameters to reduce the hypothesis space.
-In this example we use a Gaussian centered as zero.
+To prevent overfitting, a prior is added to the parameters to reduce the size of the hypothesis space.
+In this example, we use a Gaussian centered as zero for each prior distribution.
 To account for the prior, we have to add the log-derivative of the prior to each weight update.
-This bias term that is added to the fitting procedure means that instead of obtaining a MLE for the model's parameters we are obtaining a Maximum A Posteriori (MAP) estimation.
+This bias term that is added to the fitting procedure means that instead of obtaining a Maximum A Posteriori (MAP) estimation of the model's parameters, not just a MLE.

 Normally the training data should be split into a training and validation set.
-Multiple versions of the model are then tried on the training set, each using different values for the learning rate, momentum factor, prior probability distribution, and number of updates.
+Multiple versions of the model are then tried on the training set, each model run using a different learning rate, momentum factor, prior probability distribution, and number of updates.
 The model that scores the highest on the validation set is then used on the test data.
 The use of a validation set means that the test data is never seen while selecting the best model, which would otherwise amount to cheating.
 That said, no validation set is used in this example because the model is never refined--only one version of the model is trained.
 This model is then tested directly on the test data.

 ###### Model

 The RMB is trained as a generative model.
-Samples are then obtained from the model by placing each neuron in a random configuration and running the neural network until it reaches equilibrium.
-The state of the visible vector `v` can then be plotted to visualize what the result.
+Samples are then obtained from the model by starting each neuron in a random state and running the neural network until it reaches equilibrium.
+The state of the visible vector `v` can then be plotted to visualize the result.
 Many of the images created by the model look as if a person drawn the symbol.

 In this example, the labels of each MNIST digit have been included in the visible layer next to the features.
 We can run the model as a classifier by computing the expected label given the features.
 To sample the label, the features must be loaded into the visible layer.
 The neurons in the hidden layer along with the neuron representing the label are repeatedly updated until equilibrium is reached.
 The value of the label after reaching equilibrium is then used to help calculate the expectation.
 Following this procedure, the model scores 99.18 % on the validation set, which is close to state of the art for a model that does not know that the image can be translated like a convolutional neural network would.